librosa/librosa/README.md

 To fuel `audioread` with more audio-decoding power, you can install *ffmpeg* which ships with many audio decoders.

-Again, we recommend using *homebrew*.
-Install the programm by calling `brew install ffmpeg`.
+You can use *homebrew* to install the programm by calling `brew install ffmpeg` or get a binary version from their website https://www.ffmpeg.org.

 Discussion
 ----------